 The Youth Police Academy is a free, one-week, overnight academy designed to help young people explore career and leadership opportunities, life skills and character education.
 This year's Youth Police Academy will be held July 26-31.
 Participants spend the week participating in law enforcement classroom instruction, practical applications and scenarios.
 Recruits participate in drill and ceremony, physical training, classroom instruction and practical exercises in patrol techniques, domestic violence, crime-scene processing and the execution of traffic stops.
-They also utilizes a firearms simulator and driving simulator, receive hands-on experience administering first aid, participate in team-building exercises and enjoy a movie night.
+They also utilize a firearms simulator and driving simulator, participate in team-building exercises and enjoy a movie night.
 The overnight accommodations include meals and a uniform.
 The application deadline for the 2015 Youth Police Academy is April 24.

 Youth Police Academy brochure